Razican/vsop87-rs/README.md

 [documentation](http://razican.github.io/vsop87-rs).
 The library is divided in one module per VSOP87 version implementation.
 All versions are implemented: basic VSOP87 algorithm, VSOP87A, VSOP87B, VSOP87C, VSOP87D and VSOP87E.

-## What are the python files for? ##

-Well, currently there are two python files in the repository.
-One would be *tests.py* and the other one *data.py*.
-Those are for generating the data needed for the algorithm along with the tests.
-They take the original VSOP87 files from the *data* directory and create the needed constants and tests for the library.
-They will be removed once the library is stabilized.
-They try to create perfect Rust code.